Rigidity of high dimensional graph manifolds: Topological rigidity - (extended) graph manifolds

-For a concrete example, Nguyen Phan~\cite{N} introduced the class of {\it cusp decomposable} manifolds.
+\begin{remark} Nguyen Phan~\cite{N} introduced the class of {\it cusp decomposable} manifolds.
 These manifolds are defined in a manner similar to our graph manifolds, but have pieces which are homeomorphic to finite volume negatively curved locally symmetric spaces with the cusps truncated.
 The walls are homeomorphic to infra-nil manifolds.
-It is easy to see that each of the above four conditions are satisfied for these pieces and walls, and hence the same argument establishes the Borel conjecture for the class of cusp decomposable manifolds.
+It is straightforward to check that these pieces and walls satisfy conditions (i)-(vi) in our generalized Theorem.
+As such, the Borel Conjecture also holds for the class of cusp decomposable manifolds.

-As another example, one can extend the class of graph manifolds, by also allowing the presence of pieces which are of the form $\Sigma \times T^{n-2}$ (with $\Sigma$ a non-compact, finite volume, hyperbolic surface).
-It is straightforward to check that each of the four conditions above also apply when we allow these new types of pieces, so again, the same argument establishes the Borel conjecture for this somewhat larger class of manifolds.
-Some further discussion of this broader class of manifolds can be found in Chapter \ref{surf-base:chap}.

 \end{remark}